lcajachahua/model-credit-mlflow/README.md

 #### CI/CD: Continuous machine learning integration

-You can see the CI/CD pipeline for the credit card default model with Github Actions ("Actions" tab on Github), each commit triggers and executes the CI/CD pipeline (the last commit https://github.com/lcajachahua/model-credit-mlflow/commit/ff393ce2784151e3ac78f12c215b64bf527697f9#comments)
+You can see the CI/CD pipeline for the credit card default model with Github Actions.
+Each commit triggers and executes the CI/CD pipeline

 ![alt][cicd_ml]